 - To promote a speedy and efficient system for settling the estate of the decedent and making distribution to his successors;

-If a person dies without a will, the intestate laws of Colorado will govern who is entitled to receive non-joint tenancy property.
+If a person dies without a will, Colorado’s intestate laws govern who is entitled to receive non-joint tenancy property.
 As outlined in the foregoing section, the law can be a bit burdensome to understand and follow.
-The probate process provides a means for resolving any disputes concerning inheritance that may arise when a person dies without a will.
+The probate process provides a means to resolve any disputes over inheritance that may arise when a person dies without a will.

-When a person dies having left a will, probate provides a process to determine the validity of the will, and a means for resolving any inheritance disputes that may arise.
+When a person dies leaving a will, probate provides a process to determine the will’s validity and a means to resolve any inheritance disputes that may arise.

 Whether or not a will is involved, probate sets forth certain requirements and steps that must be undertaken prior to transfer of a decedent’s property to the heirs.

-In Colorado there are three types of probates. if there is a will the probate is referred to as testate estates—or if there is no will, it is referred to as an intestate estate.
+In Colorado, there are three types of probates.
+If there is a will, the probate is referred to as a testate estate; if there is no will, it is referred to as an intestate estate.

 Type 1 – Small Estates

-Colorado law has a simplified process that can be used if the value of a decedent’s estate is $60,000 or less in personal property (includes bank accounts and cash) and there is no real property (i.e., real estate).
-In such a situation, the heirs may collect a decedent’s assets by using an affidavit and therefore avoid having to open a probate action through the court.
-The law requires a devisee or heir collecting the assets to swear they are entitled to the assets of a decedent and will distribute it to entitled devisees or heirs.
+Colorado law provides a simplified process for estates with a value of $60,000 or less in personal property (including bank accounts and cash) and no real property (i.e., real estate).
+In such a situation, the heirs may collect a decedent’s assets using an affidavit and thereby avoid having to open a probate action in court.
+The law requires a devisee or heir collecting the assets to swear they are entitled to the assets of a decedent and will distribute them to the entitled devisees or heirs.

 Type 2 – Informal Probate

-Informal Probate consists of filings with the court, limited court hearings, and unless objections are raised, routine court approvals.
-The informal process is generally allowed when there is a valid will or clear intestacy, no contests are expected, and there is a qualified personal representative ready to be appointed.
-The court has a limited role in the administration but ensures that the directions in the will or intestacy law are followed and provides a venue for the devisees or heirs to hold the personal representative accountable.
+Informal Probate consists of filings with the court, limited court hearings, and, unless objections are raised, routine court approvals.
+The informal process is generally allowed when there is a valid will or clear intestacy, no contests are expected, and a qualified personal representative is ready to be appointed.
+The court has a limited role in the administration, but ensures that the directions in the will or intestacy law are followed and provides a venue for the devisees or heirs to hold the personal representative accountable.

 Type 3 Probate – Formal Probate